Tacit programming: jq

 evaluates to 3.
-(Yes, the JSON array is a jq filter that evaluates to an array.)
+A literal JSON array is a jq filter that evaluates to an array.

 Although similar to Unix pipelines, jq pipelines allow the incoming data to be sent to more than one recipient on the RHS of the | as though in parallel.
 For example, the program add/length will compute the average of the numbers in an array, so that: